nandita-rajesh/amfoss-tasks/task-02/SOLUTION.md

 code1: aHR0cHM6Ly9naXRo
 ```
 ## Part 2
-Moved into The light Realm Directory and searched for filenames which have both “holy" and "good” inside their content.
+Moved into The Light Realm Directory and searched for filenames which have both “holy" and "good” inside their content.
 `$ git branch -a`
 `$ git checkout remotes/origin/The-Light-Realm`
 `$ grep -rEl 'holy.*good|good.*holy'`